 In Marvel’s “Avengers: Infinity War,” the Avengers battle their most powerful antagonist yet: Thanos.
 Surprisingly, many Marvel fans admire and agree with Thanos for seemingly making the tough but necessary decision.
-Those who disagree with Thanos, like Iron Man, ask whether the titan’s means justify the ends.
+Those who disagree with Thanos, like Iron Man, ask whether the titan’s means disqualify the ends.

 However, Marvel takes Thanos’ logic for granted, never once questioning the idea that overpopulation is a worsening issue, which requires a population reduction in order to improve the quality of life for civilization, particularly in terms of providing more food for people.